 The purpose of the COLA is to offset, or reduce, the effects of inflation on an individual's retirement income.

-Inflation has varied significantly over time.
 The Bureau of Labor Statistics measures inflation by calculating the Consumer Price Index for Urban Workers (CPI-U) which measures changes on prices paid by urban consumers on representative goods and services.
-Over the past thirty years inflation has fluctuated from as high as 6.16% in 1982 to as low as -0.34% in 2009.
-The average rate of inflation over the 30-year period is 2.79%.
+The chart below plots the rate of inflation for each year ended in March.
+The average rate of inflation over this 25-year period is 2.27%.

 In the wake of the 2008-09 market decline, many states have altered their COLA provisions for newly-hired workers.
 Some states altered COLA provisions to also affect retired members, active members, or both.
 These states include Colorado, Florida, Maine, Maryland, Minnesota, New Jersey, New Mexico, Oregon, and South Dakota.
 Information about these and other reforms made to public pension plans is available here.

 Social Security: Cost-of-Living Adjustments, Congressional Research Service, October 29, 2014

 COLA Cuts in State/Local Pensions, Center for Retirement Research, May 2014

 Postemployment Cost of Living Adjustments: Concepts and Recent Trends, Gabriel Roeder Smith, April 2011

 Addressing Inflation in the Design of Defined Benefit Pension Plans, Gary Findlay, Director, Missouri State Employees Retirement System